nathanmarz/cascalog/README.markdown

 See [http://nathanmarz.com/blog/introducing-cascalog](http://nathanmarz.com/blog/introducing-cascalog) for a tutorial

 # Experiment

 1. Launch a repl with "lein repl"
 2. (use 'cascalog.playground) (bootstrap) to play with test datasets defined in playground.clj.

+# Query planner highlights

+1. Automatically drops fields when they're no longer needed to minimize amount of data pushed around
+2. Auto-combiners - operations like min, max, count, sum are aggregated map-side in preparation for actual aggregation when possible

 # TODO

-1. Make queries that use only aggregators that are associative & commutative lightning fast (count, sum, etc.)
-2. Make predicates such as (like ?p ?p) work.
+1. Make predicates such as (like ?p ?p) work
-3. "Logical outer joins"
+2. "Logical outer joins"
+3. Combine join with aggregation using MultiGroupBy grouping fields and join fields are the same

 # Notes on running Cascalog queries on a real Hadoop cluster